Oog: Economy, industry and natural environment

+Oog has a local economy based on livestock, water access, and small-scale public works, closely linked to its semi-arid environment.
+In November 2018, Somaliland’s Ministry of Water Resources, in cooperation with CARE, established two boreholes on the northern outskirts of Oog and the eastern side of Wadamago to provide reliable drinking water and livestock watering points.
+In February 2019, the Oog district administration began constructing a 2-km internal road to improve mobility and commercial access within the town.
+In May 2023, heavy rainfall caused fatalities in the district, highlighting the vulnerability of rural communities and infrastructure to seasonal flooding.

+Transport and logistics

 Oog acts as the junction of the road connecting the regional capitals of Burao and Erigavo.

 Oog is situated on Somaliland's main road connecting towns and cities like Borama, Hargeisa, Berbera and Burao to Somalia.
 Oog is located 151 km from Burao, 100 km from Las Anod, and 239 km from Erigavo.